Last updated on April 14, 2021

-To make or secure a point you need move two or more checkers together on to the same point.
-That point is now secure and the opponent’s and your opponent may not land on the point as long as two or more of your checkers remain.
+To make or secure a point you need to move two or more checkers together on to the same point.
+That point is now secure and your opponent may not land on the point as long as two or more of your checkers remain.
 A series of points, side by side, is known as a prime.
 The ideal prime is a 6-prime which creates an impassable barrier to your opponent’s checkers.

 What is the home board?

 The home and outer boards are separated from each other by a ridge down the centre of the board called the bar.
-Your home board is the last quadrant that a you move your checkers to before bearing them off.
+Your home board is the last quadrant that you move your checkers to before bearing them off.
 The opponent’s home board is where you enter your checkers after they have been hit.
-In the diagram below, the black home board is in the bottom right hand corner.
+In the diagram below, the black home board is in the bottom right-hand corner.
 The white home board is in the top right-hand corner.
 The black outer board is on the bottom left.
 The white outer board is on the top left.

 If I don’t like the dice roll, can I skip my turn?